AntiveninThis page contains information on Antivenin for veterinary use.

 Antivenin is standardized by its ability to neutralize in mice the toxic action of a standard venom injected intravenously.

-In emergency, when exposure is such that intravenous administration of Antivenin is not practical, the product may be administered intramuscularly as close to the site of exposure as practical.
+In emergency, when exposure is such that intravenous administration is not practical, the product may be administered intramuscularly as close to the site of exposure as practical.

 Attempts should be made to immobilize the patient until treatment is initiated.
 The use of excessive heat or cold is contraindicated.
-Antihistamines and tranquilizers are also contraindicated, and may potentiate the effect of snake venom.
-Sedatives and analgesics should also be employed with discretion, because large doses may mask important clinical signs.
+Use antihistamines, tranquilizers, sedatives and analgesics with care because they may mask important clinical signs.
+Use professional discretion.

-Antivenin is specific against the viperine class of snakes, whose venom is hemotoxic.
-The elapine are the second class of poisonous snakes and include the coral snake, the cobra and the mamba.
+General information: Antivenin is specific against the viperine class of snakes, whose venom is hemotoxic.
+The elapine are the second class of poisonous snakes and include the coral snake, the cobra, and the mamba.
 Their venom is mainly neurotoxic.
 Both classes of poisonous snakes contain some neurotoxic and hemotoxic factors.
 However, horses from which Antivenin is derived have not been immunized against elapine venom.

 The death incidence, worldwide, from snake bite is greater in dogs than in any other domestic animal.
 They most frequently are bitten in the head region; occasionally on the shoulders, thighs or legs.
 Fatalities in horses and cattle are less common.
 However, they do occur, particularly when bitten about the head or neck.

-Symptoms from viperine envenomation are swelling, pain, muscular weakness, impaired vision, cyanosis, hemolytic anemia, bleeding tendencies, dyspnea, shock and subsequently tissue necrosis.
+Symptoms from viperine envenomation are swelling, pain, muscular weakness, impaired vision, cyanosis, hemolytic anemia, bleeding tendencies, dyspnea, shock and subsequent tissue necrosis.

 Some clinical evaluators of Antivenin reported the diamondback as the most lethal snake to dogs, and the ground or pygmy rattler the least dangerous.
 Sloughing or tissue necrosis was most frequently associated with, but not limited to, the water moccasin.